PrincetonUniversity/climate-hpc/jupyterhub.md

     ![img](./figures/PU_authenticate.png)
 -   In `Spawner options` select `Anaconda3 2019.07 in home directory -
       Climate Modeling`.
 Note that the building the image the first time will take about 3 min.
-Afterthe first build it will be faster.
+After the first build it will be faster.
     ![img](./figures/spawn-image-raw-video.gif)